2014 Annual Survey of Juvenile Salmon, Ecologically-Related Species, and Biophysical Factors in the Marine Waters of Southeastern Alaska

 A goal of the SECM project is to identify mechanisms linking salmon production to climate change using a time series of synoptic data related to ocean conditions and salmon, including stock-specific life history characteristics.
 The SECM project obtains stock information from coded-wire tags (CWT; Jefferts et al. 1963) or otolith thermal marks (Hagen and Munk 1994; Courtney et al. 2000) from all five Pacific salmon species: pink (O. gorbuscha), chum (O. keta), sockeye (O. nerka), coho (O. kisutch), and Chinook (O. tshawytscha).
 Portions of wild and hatchery salmon stocks are tagged or marked prior to ocean entry by enhancement facilities or state and federal agencies in SEAK, Canada, and the Pacific Northwest states.
 Catches of these marked fish by the SECM project in the northern, southern, and coastal regions of SEAK have provided information on habitat use, migration rates, and timing (e.g., Orsi et al. 2004, 2007, 2008); in addition, interceptions in the regional common property fisheries have documented substantial contributions of enhanced fish to commercial harvests (White 2011).
 Therefore, examining trends in early marine ecology and potential interactions of these marked stock groups provides an opportunity to link increasing wild and hatchery salmon production to climate change (Ruggerone and Nielsen 2009; Rand et al. 2012 and papers in Special Volume).

-In 2013, SECM sampling was conducted in the northern region of SEAK for the 17th consecutive year to continue annual ecosystem and climate monitoring, to document juvenile salmon abundance in relation to biophysical parameters, and to support models to forecast adult pink salmon returns.
-This document summarizes data on juvenile salmon, ecologically-related species, and associated biophysical parameters collected by the SECM project in 2013.
-Subsets of the long term time series are examined in several recent documents (e.g., Fergusson et al. 2014; Orsi et al. 2014); a comprehensive report of the time series of catch and ecosystem metrics will be reported in a forthcoming NOAA Technical Memorandum.
+In 2014, SECM sampling was conducted in the northern region of SEAK for the 18th consecutive year to continue annual ecosystem and climate monitoring, to document juvenile salmon abundance in relation to biophysical parameters, and to support models to forecast adult pink salmon returns.
+This document summarizes data on juvenile salmon, ecologically-related species, and associated biophysical parameters collected by the SECM project in 2014.
+Subsets of the long term time series are examined in several recent documents (e.g., Fergusson et al. 2014, 2015; Orsi et al. 2014, 2015).